Warzone2100/warzone2100/tools/blender/2.9x/pie_addon/README.md

     * You can export multiple objects at the same time by selecting all of them before executing the export operation.
 2. PIE Import
     * Used for importing .pie models into Blender.
-    * Specify the system path in the `Directory` property and the file name in the `.pie File` property
+    * Specify the system path in the `Directory` property and the file name in the `.pie File` property.
+Be sure to include the file extension `.pie`.

 The following panel can be found in the Object tab of the properties editor:

 * PIE Object
-    * Objects can be assigned one of four `PIE Object Type` values.
+    * Objects can be assigned one of these `PIE Object Type` values.
         1. `None`:
             * Objects with this type will be ignored when exporting, but they may still be used in the Blender scene to manipulate objects which are eligable for PIE exporting.
         2. `Root`:
             * This type is used to define the generic values of a PIE model, such as its rendering flags, textures, and events.
         3. `Level`:
             * This type is used to define the mesh and animation properties which are specific to each level such as animation rate/cycles and texture animation data for particular sets of faces.
 These should always be mesh objects, and also should always be within the heirarchy of a `Root` PIE object.
+        4. `Shadow`:
+            * This type is used to define the shadow of a level.
+These should always be mesh objects, and should also be parented directly to a `Level` PIE object.
+The level's `Shadow Type` must be set to `Custom` in order to export PIE shadows.
-        4. `Connector`:
+        5. `Connector`:
-            * This type is used to define the location of a connector on a particular level.
+            * This type is used to define the location of a connector on a level.
 These should be parented directly to a `Level` PIE object.